Doctor of Philosophy in Music Education

 MUS 531 may be counted as one EPSY course.

-To partially fulfill the EPS requirement, a student may take courses in the College of Education or one of the following: MUS 537 or MUS 539.
+To partially fulfill the EPS requirement, a student may take courses in the College of Education or the following: MUS 539.

 A student must take 12 hours of College of Education Research Specialization Methodology courses, unless exceptions are approved by the Music Education Graduate Coordinator.
 In addition, MUS 534 earns four credits, bringing the total Research Methodology credits to 16.